RELATES TO: KRS 230.215, 230.260, 230.280, 230.290, 230.310, 230.398

-(b) A two (2) or three (3) year old whose dam was partially or wholly owned by an individual or person domiciled in Kentucky at the time of conception; or
+(b) Beginning January 1, 2017, the horse is a three (3) year old whose dam was partially or wholly owned by an individual or person domiciled in Kentucky at the time of conception;

-(c) A two (2) or three (3) year old that is owned by an individual or person domiciled in Kentucky;
+(c) Beginning January 1, 2017, the horse is a three (3) year old that is owned by an individual or person domiciled in Kentucky;

-(2) An owner of the participating horse is a current member of the Kentucky Colt Racing Association, Inc.;
+(2) All owners of the participating horse are current members of the Kentucky Colt Racing Association, Inc.;

-(3) An owner of the participating horse holds a current license with the commission; and
+(3) All owners of the participating horse hold a current license with the commission; and

-(4) The trainer and driver of the participating horse hold a current license with the commission.
+(4) The trainer and driver of the participating horse hold current licenses with the commission.

 Section 4.
+Track Requirements.
 (1) A fair shall have a safe and adequate track, and the entire track, including start and finish lines, shall be visible to judges and spectators.

 (2) The track shall be inspected and approved by a representative of the commission.

-(2) If permanent stalls are not available, either on or off the fairgrounds, tents or other tie-in type stalls may be used.
+(b) If permanent stalls are not available, tents or other tie-in type stalls may be used.

-(3)(a) Except as provided by paragraph (b) of this subsection, a county fair shall not charge stall rent for horses racing at the fair.
+(c) Except as provided by paragraph (d) of this subsection, a county fair shall not charge stall rent for horses racing at the fair.

-Section 7.
-(1) The Kentucky Colt Racing Association county fair fee shall be as follows:
+Section 5.
+Fair Fees.
+(1) The Kentucky Colt Racing Association fees shall be as follows:

-(a) A nomination fee of fifty (50) dollars per horse due before February 15 of the year in which the fair is being conducted;
+(a) A nomination fee of fifty (50) dollars per horse due on or before February 15 of each racing year;

-(c) A starting fee of fifty (50) dollars per horse, per fair, due at the time of entry to the fair; and
+(c) A starting fee of fifty (50) dollars per horse, per fair, due at the time of entry for the fair; and

-(d) A twenty-five (25) dollar fee per horse for starting in an overnight race, due at the time of entry to the fair.
+(d) A twenty-five (25) dollar fee per horse for starting in an overnight race, due at the time of entry for the fair.

 (2) A $200 payment shall be due at the time of entry for a horse eligible for the fair finals.

-Section 8.
-Officials at County Fairs.
+Section 6.
+Officials.
 (1) The Kentucky Colt Racing Association shall submit to the commission, at least sixty (60) days prior to the opening of a race meeting, a written list of racing officials and applicable employees.